Security #

 | Images (JPEG, PNG, TIFF, WebP) | EXIF data: GPS coordinates, camera model, device serial number, author, timestamps | Vips image processing |

-| PDF documents | Author, creator application, modification history | exiftool |
+| PDF documents | Author, creator application, modification history | exiftool in the standard production setup |

-| Video files | GPS, device info, recording software | exiftool |
+| Video files | GPS, device info, recording software | exiftool in the standard production setup |

-| Audio files | Recording device, GPS, software tags | exiftool |
+| Audio files | Recording device, GPS, software tags | exiftool in the standard production setup |

 Virus scanning #